ayushsharma-1/nashik-darshan/sdks/README.md

 **Version Management:**

-- Versions are tracked in `sdks/version.json`
+- Versions are tracked in `sdks/version.json` (committed to git)
 - Edit `sdks/version.json` to update version, or pass `VERSION=1.0.1` via CLI
+- Use `make show-sdk-version` to check current versions
 - This makes version management simple and centralized

 ## Generation Workflow